I’d like to introduce my epic South America backpacking itinerary.

 - Travel Insurance – The Best way to Keep Safe

-- Where Dan Started – From Bogota to Buenos Aires
+- Where Does One Get Started? – From Bogota to Buenos Aires

 - Avid Advice for Backpackers – Tips to keep you on track

-From there you can begin to create the perfect itinerary for South America that suits you and your travel plans.
+The countries are so diverse, and it’s best to look at different routes.
+From there, you can create the perfect itinerary for South America that suits you and your travel plans.

-Then, all you should need is your best backpacking gear and you’re ready to rock and roll.
-This is going to be the ultimate South America trip.
+Then all you need is your best backpacking gear, and you’re ready to rock and roll.
+This is going to be the ultimate South American trip.

 South America Travel Routes

-Right, so without further ado, let’s take a look at some of the most popular travel routes in South America.
+So, without further ado, let’s look at some of the most popular travel routes in South America.

-Don’t let time put you off, you can always skip some locations or stay longer.
+Don’t let time put you off; you can skip some locations or stay longer.

 The countries are listed in the order according to the suggested route.